top of page

 Usability Testing w/ Think Aloud Protocol

-Halfway through the project, we were unable to secure continued funding from the Department of Communities and Justice, which led to a shift in focus toward the new Active and Creative Kids program.
-This change required a swift pivot from online experiences to in-store experiences, pushing us to rethink our entire solution.
-In addition, with the original team disbanded, I was left as the sole designer.
+Halfway through the project, we were unable to secure continued funding from the Department of Communities and Justice, prompting a shift in focus to the Active and Creative Kids program.
+As this new program prioritised in-person experiences, some insights gained from improving online business discovery were no longer applicable, requiring us to adapt our approach to better align with the program’s objectives.

-Faced with tight deadlines, I quickly identified the key differences and challenges by looking into existing feedback and Google Analytics data, then distilled these insights into new solutions that aligned with the objectives of the Active and Creative Kids voucher program, ensuring we stayed on track despite the shift in direction.
+Faced with tight deadlines, I quickly identified the key differences and challenges by conducting new stakeholder discussions and looking into existing feedback data, then distilled these insights into new decisions that aligned with the objectives of the Active and Creative Kids voucher program, ensuring we stayed on track despite the shift in direction.

 Use this area to highlight recent blog posts, showcase standout projects, or to feature particular items and services that will make an impression on website visitors.
 Change the title and text to your own content, or replace with a different element.